tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 that is characterized by frequent use of certain vocabulary.
 Such vocabulary is often specific to the domain and is used noticeably more than in other areas of the language, in other domains.
-Words used frequently in one domain are comparatively less frequent in other domains.
+Words that are commonly used in one domain tend to be less frequently used in other domains.

 Here are some examples of language domains:

 * Everyday conversation, real life conversation.
-  Vocabulary related to talking about nothing.
+  This domain includes vocabulary related to talking about nothing.
   For example, asking "how are you?" or chatting about the weather.
   Real life conversation is different from scripted, edited, and acted content.
 * Slice of life drama, anime, movies, etc.
   Everyday conversation, but scripted, more detailed, more structured.
-  Includes common words from a variety of other domains.
+  May include common words from a variety of other domains.
-  Often includes household-related topics, as well as school, work, etc.
+  Often covers topics related to household, school, work, and more.
 * Various fiction genres, each genre representing its own domain.
   We encounter fiction in the form of drama, anime, movies, etc.
   * Science fiction.